sandersn/manual/Typescript-for-Functional-Programmers.md

 Notes:

 `null` and `undefined` are semantically different.
 They're both unit types with a single value each, `null` and `undefined`, but the runtime never produces `null`.
 It is reserved for authors to use.
-As a consequence, nobody ever uses it. `undefined` is considerably more popular.
+Despite this, `undefined` is frequently used by authors instead.

 ### Other important types